10 Reasons Why I Don’t Care About The Super Bowl

 Companies are going to be paying around $4 million bucks for a thirty-second spot to hock their wares during the game.
 Based on some famous and beloved commercials through the years people expect to see some fun ads.

-Unfortunately, they’re basing this hope on cool ads that were broadcast over twenty years ago and since then barely any have reached the legendary, talked-about status of any of those past glories.
+Unfortunately, they’re basing this hope on cool ads that were broadcast over twenty, thirty, forty years ago and since then barely any have reached the legendary, talked-about status of any of those past glories.
 Spending $4 million bucks doesn’t guarantee a company will come up with a clever ad.
 It just cements them a spot that they’ll get they’re name on television during the game.

 I used to hold out hope for seeing some funny commercials, but honestly I can’t remember the last Super Bowl ad I really liked and that stuck in my head.

 They’ll air specials about the Great Super Bowl Commercials and they always fallback on the same ones, like the one with Mean Joe Green giving the kid his jersey.
 When was that, 1979?
 Not a lot of new ones have been added to that list in recent years.

 So, most likely the next day you’ll hear people complain there were no good commercials or they’ll be reaching for one or two that stuck in their head saying ‘that one was pretty good’.

 Besides, if you hear about a commercial people are talking about you can just go on the internet to watch it very easily.
 They didn’t have that option in 1979 so people didn’t have a choice but to sit through every single commercial during the game to come across a good one.

 7. The half-time entertainment